Dartmouth men's basketball team votes to unionize, though steps remain before forming labor union

 HANOVER, N.H.
 (AP) — The Dartmouth men's basketball team voted to unionize Tuesday in an unprecedented step toward forming the first labor union for college athletes and another attack on the NCAA's deteriorating amateur business model.

-In an election supervised by the National Labor Relations Board in the school's Human Resources offices, the players voted 13-2 to join Service Employees International Union Local 560, which already represents some Dartmouth workers.
-Every player on the roster participated.
+In an election supervised by the National Labor Relations Board in the school's human resources offices, the players voted 13-2 to join Service Employees International Union Local 560, which already represents some Dartmouth workers.
+Every player on the roster voted.

+"Today is a big day for our team," said Dartmouth juniors Cade Haskins and Romeo Myrthil, who have led the effort.
+“We stuck together all season and won this election.
+It is self-evident that we, as students, can also be both campus workers and union members.
+Dartmouth seems to be stuck in the past.
+It’s time for the age of amateurism to end.”

-The school has five business days to file an objection to the NLRB and could also take the matter to federal court.
+The school has five business days to file an objection with the NLRB; the case could eventually be headed to federal court.
 That could delay negotiations over a collective bargaining agreement until long after the current members of the basketball team have graduated.

+Dartmouth had told students that unionizing could get the team kicked out of the Ivy League, or even the NCAA.
+In a statement, the school said it was supportive of the five unions it negotiates with on campus, including SEIU Local 560, but insisted that the players are students, not employees.

+“For Ivy League students who are varsity athletes, academics are of primary importance, and athletic pursuit is part of the educational experience," the school said in a statement.
+"Classifying these students as employees simply because they play basketball is as unprecedented as it is inaccurate.
+We, therefore, do not believe unionization is appropriate.”

-Although the NCAA has long maintained that its players are "student-athletes" who were in school primarily to study, college sports has grown into a multibillion dollar industry that richly rewards the coaches and schools while the players remained unpaid amateurs.
+Although the NCAA has long maintained that its players are "student-athletes" who were in school primarily to study, college sports has grown into a multibillion-dollar industry that richly rewards coaches and schools while the players remained unpaid amateurs.

+Major League Baseball Players Association executive director Tony Clark applauded the players “for their courage and leadership in the movement to establish and advance the rights of college athletes.”

+“By voting to unionize, these athletes have an unprecedented seat at the table and a powerful voice with which to negotiate for rights and benefits that have been ignored for far too long,” he said.

 A college athletes union would be unprecedented in American sports.
-A previous attempt to unionize the Northwestern football team failed because the teams Wildcats play in the Big Ten, which includes public schools that aren't under the jurisdiction of the NLRB.
+A previous attempt to unionize the Northwestern football team failed because opponents in the Big Ten includes public schools that aren't under the jurisdiction of the NLRB.

 That’s why one of the NCAA’s biggest threats isn’t coming in one of the big-money football programs like Alabama or Michigan, which are largely indistinguishable from professional sports teams.
 Instead, it is the academically oriented Ivy League, where players don’t receive athletic scholarships, teams play in sparsely filled gymnasiums and the games are streamed online instead of broadcast on network TV.

+They said their top bargaining priority is health insurance so they wouldn't have out-of-pocket costs for their injuries.

+“I’m playing a sport I love, and grateful to be doing it,” said Haskins, who has had an ankle injury to go with torn labrums in his hip and shoulder.
+“But it definitely is a burden.”

-The two Dartmouth juniors at the heart of the union effort, Romeo Myrthil and Cade Haskins, said they would like to form an Ivy League Players Association that would include athletes from other sports on campus and other schools in the conference.
-They said they understood that change could come too late to benefit them and their current teammates.
+Myrthil and Haskins have said they would like to form an Ivy League Players Association that would include athletes from other sports on campus and other schools in the conference.
+They said they understood that change could come too late to benefit them and their current teammates; the roster includes four seniors, five juniors, three sophomores and three freshman.

-Dartmouth has indicated it will ask the full NLRB to review the regional director’s decision.
-If that fails, the school could take the case to court.

-“We have teammates here that we all love and support,” Myrthil said after playing at Harvard last month in the Big Green’s first game after the NLRB official’s ruling.
-“And whoever comes into the Dartmouth family is part of our family.
-So, we’ll support them as much as we can.”
+“We’re confident in the group we have right now.
+But it depends on how long this goes,” Myrthil said.
+“We’ll see.
+Next year we’ll get to talk to our freshmen and introduce them to the idea, and what it means.
+And then hopefully it gets passed on.
+And I’m pretty confident it will.”

 AP college basketball: https://apnews.com/hub/ap-top-25-college-basketball-poll and https://apnews.com/hub/college-basketball